angular/protractor/docs/api.md

 Protractor API
 ==============

-The API documentation moved to: [http://angular.github.io/protractor/#/api]
+The API documentation was moved to: http://angular.github.io/protractor/#/api